botify-hq/developers-docs/api_docs/markdowns/api/sdks/google-sheets.md

 ### How to get the source code of the macros?
 The source code of the Botify Google Sheets addon is open source and available on [Github](https://github.com/botify-labs/botify-sdk-google-sheets).
 Feel free to customize our macros or contributing to the project.

+## Troubleshooting

+### I'm getting an #ERROR! with the code **429**

+The HTTP Status Code 429 means that you reached the Botify API rate limit.
+Keep in mind that each cell using a Botify Macro is requesting the Botify API on background, thus an excessive usage of Botify Macros may reach the limit.
+Refer to [[Rate Limit documentation;rate-limit]] for more details.